uscensusbureau/the-opportunity-project/pages/impact.md

   text: Impact
   subtext: Learn about The Opportunity Project’s impact on industry, government, and communities nationwide.

+#note section
+note-quote:
+  - title: Suzette Kent
+    subtitle: Former Federal Chief Information Officer
+    blurb: “The Opportunity Project is an example of the things we should aspire to do on behalf of our citizens — because it represents a combination of deep and passionate experts from agencies, and collaboration from federal, state, local, Tribal [governments], our industry partners, academia, advocacy groups, and others to solve problems in ways that are challenging and more innovative ...
+The Opportunity Project is one of the most important accelerators in federal government.”
+    img:
+      src: /assets/img/impact-page/headshots/desktop-kent-headshot.png
+      alt: smiling headshot

 #years section
 years:
   - title: 2009